-- Then grill the stuffed mushrooms one last time for another 2 minutes until the grated cheese on top is nicely melted.
+Then grill the mushrooms one last time for another 2 minutes until the grated cheese on top is nicely melted.
 Remove the warm mushrooms from the oven and place them carefully on a clean plate.
 Put a toothpick in each of them if you like.
-Sprinkle with extra freshly chopped parsley and serve the grilled cheese stuffed mushrooms immediately while still hot.
+Sprinkle with extra freshly chopped parsley and serve the grilled cheese mushrooms immediately while still hot.

 Harissa & Ricotta Stuffed Mushrooms Appetizers

 Here’s another stuffed mushroom recipe then that I make very often if I have people over for dinner: a mushrooms appetizer with spicy harissa pasta and crunchy panko!